RiiConnect24/Wii-Guide/_pages/en_US/wiilink-demae-dominos.md

 If you need help for anything regarding this tutorial, please join [the WiiLink Discord server](https://discord.gg/wiilink).
 {: .notice--info}

-You no longer need to pay $1 to get and use Food Channel (Domino's).
+You no longer need to pay $1 to get and use Food Delivery Channel (Domino's).
 It's now completely *free*!
 {: .notice--info}

 As this service places an order to Domino's Pizza, payment is required at the door.
 This is usually in the form of cash, although credit/debit card machines are possible if the delivery person has one.